allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 When communicating with external service we'd like to log the beginning of the interaction, indicating our intention to fetch or send a resource, as well as its outcome.
 The outcome can be either a success, meaning receiving a response with a 2xx status code, or a failure.

-Failure can be signaled by status codes (3xx, 4xx, 5xx), result from the inability to deserialize the received response into an object, exceeding the response time, etc. Generally, [many things can go wrong]({% post_url 2015-07-09-testing-server-faults-with-Wiremock %}).
+Failure can be signaled by status codes (3xx, 4xx, 5xx), resulting from the inability to deserialize the received response into an object, exceeding the response time, etc. Generally, [many things can go wrong]({% post_url 2015-07-09-testing-server-faults-with-Wiremock %}).
 Depending on the cause of failure, we may want to log the interaction result at different levels (warn/error).
 There are critical errors that are worth distinguishing (error), and those that will occasionally occur (warn) and don't require urgent intervention.

-In order to filter logs related to a specific service while browsing through them, I like to include the client's name within curly braces at the beginning of the logs.
+To filter logs related to a specific service while browsing through them, I like to include the client's name within curly braces at the beginning of the logs.
 For logging technical aspects of the communication, such as the called URL, used HTTP method, and response code, we use filters (logRequestInfo, logResponseInfo) that are plugged in at the client configuration level in the ```createExternalServiceApi``` method.